BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 authors: [sospirited]
 thumb: yoda.jpg

-excerpt: In this latest sprint we've improved bundling performance, implemented support for auto-serving individual JS files, added jsTestDriver plugin support for our new bundler and started on the new html, i18n and css bundlers.
+excerpt: In this latest sprint we've improved the BRJS Dependency Analysis performance, implemented support for serving individual JavaScript files to improve the debugging experience, added jsTestDriver plugin support for our new bundler and started on the new HTML, i18n and css bundlers.

 ---